Basile-Mbasha/UltimateSketch/README.md

 - Biweekly updates to improve on the program's robustness
 - Better UI designed using [FontAwesome.Sharp](https://www.nuget.org/packages/FontAwesome.Sharp/) or [MaterialSkin.2](https://www.nuget.org/packages/MaterialSkin.2/) library.
-- More features such as a Tool Bar, View in browser, etc.
+- More features such as a Tool Bar, AI Generated drawing, etc.

 ## Screenshots